"Sliced" Subwindow Search: a Sublinear-complexity Solution to the Maximum Rectangle Problem: Performance Evaluation

-\subsubsection{Spatial coherence score}
+\subsubsection{Spatial Coherence Score}

-We define a spatial coherence score - how similar neighboring entries of a given matrix are in space - to gain insight into \mbox{S-WSS'} accuracy across different types data.
-This score is obtained by observing the average differences between matrix entries and their spatially neighboring entries.
-This results in a low score when a given matrix is noisy or random and a high score when a given matrix has many entries whose nearby entries are similar.
-This type of spatial coherence manifests in many patterns, such as objects (many dog-like features are surrounded by similarly dog-like features), RGB color channels (many blue pixels of a sky are surrounded by similarly blue pixels), etc.
+We define a spatial coherence score -- how similar neighboring entries of a given matrix are -- to gain insight into \mbox{SSS'} accuracy across a variety of data.
+This score is obtained by calculating the average differences between matrix entries and their spatially neighboring entries.
+This results in a low score when a given matrix is noisy or random and a high score when a given matrix has many entries whose nearby entries are similar, such as one that contains a large blue sky.
+This type of spatial coherence also manifests in other patterns, such as objects (many ``dog-like" features are surrounded by similarly dog-like features).

-We define the spatial coherence $C$ of a matrix $M$ as:
+Formally, we define the spatial coherence $C$ of a matrix $M$ as:

 where $D$ is the spatial dissimilarity in $M$, defined as